gregorybchris/myxa/README.md

 - Integration with PyPI
 - Support for optional params
 - Support for List, Dict, Set, Tuple, Optional in functions
-- Support for Struct, Enum, Variant as node types
+- Support for Enum/Variant as node types
 - Support for dev dependencies/groups/extras
 - Support for upper bounds on dependencies
 - Support for specifying preferred indexes in package metadata